rafikttp/duaForLifeEnglish/supplications/fortress/content/sthpleases.md

 ---
 layout: allpages
-title:  What to say immediately following the Witr prayer categories : [fortress] order : 102
+title:  What to say if something happens to please you or to displease you categories : [fortress] order : 102
-description: What to say immediately following the Witr prayer
+description: What to say if something happens to please you or to displease you
 ---
 <br>
 <div class="extra">218.
 When something happened that pleased him , the Prophet (SAW) used to say:</div>